GMOD/Apollo/apollo7/BACKWARDS_INCOMPATIBILITIES.md

 The Dockerfile needs updating:
 - Base image: Ubuntu 22.04+ with Java 17+
 - Tomcat: Version 10+ (for Jakarta EE)
-- Config: Environment variables instead of `apollo-config.groovy`
+- Config: `apollo-config.groovy` still works, or use environment variables